Cornucopias/mint-contract/README.md

 The `scripts` folder is specifically designed to facilitate a quick setup for the happy path.

+To begin interacting with the contracts on the testnet, let's navigate back to the scripts folder and update the files inside the `scripts/data` folder to match the current local environment.
+Within the data directory, you'll find the following files: `path_to_cli.sh`, `path_to_socket.sh`, and `testnet.magic`.
+Update these files with the appropriate information for the local environment.
+If the `cardano-cli` exists on path then the cli path file does not need to change.
+The pre-prod testnet magic is 1, preview is 2.
+The path to socket file needs to point directly to the socket file.

+The node environment files will need to be set up before any of the scripts will work.

 ### Wallets

 To facilitate the setup process, it is necessary to have a folder named `wallets` within the scripts directory.
 This folder will be used for creating the testnet wallets.